hashicorp/terraform-website/content/source/docs/enterprise/reliability-availability.html.md

 _PostgreSQL Database_ and _Blob Storage_ use mounted disks for their
 data.
-Backup and restore of those volumes is the responsibility of the user, and is not managed by PTFE's built-in systems.
+Backup and restore of those volumes is the responsibility of the user, and is not managed by Terraform Enterprise's built-in systems.

 _Vault Data_ is stored in PostgreSQL and accordingly lives on the mounted disk.
 As long as the user has restored the mounted disk successfully, the built-in restore